keptn/keptn/cli/README.md

 | `version`  | Shows the version of Keptn and Keptn CLI |

 ## Examples: Common operations
-Use the following set of examples to help you familiarize yourself with running the commonly used `keptn` operations:
+Use the following set of examples to familiarize yourself with running the commonly used `keptn` operations:

 - Install Keptn on a plain Kubernetes cluster
   ```console